Signs and symptoms: Development of medical testing

-A number of advances introduced mostly in the 19th century, allowed for more objective assessment by the physician in search of a diagnosis, and less need of input from the patient.
+A number of advances introduced mostly in the 19th century allowed for more objective assessment by the physician in search of a diagnosis and less need for input from the patient.
 During the 20th century, the introduction of a wide range of imaging techniques and other testing methods such as genetic testing, clinical chemistry tests, molecular diagnostics and pathogenomics have made a huge impact on diagnostic capability.